 When we announced that we would be visiting Detroit, we were not surprised when we were asked, “Why??”
-We were asked what there was to do in Detroit and if it was safe.
+We were asked if there were fun things to do in Detroit and if it was safe.
 The way some people reacted, you’d think we were heading off to war!
 But that didn’t make us hesitate one bit; we wanted to get to know this misunderstood city.

 You know how people always talk about going “off-the-beaten-path” and avoiding “touristy” areas?
 That’s how we felt about visiting Detroit.
 Why wouldn’t we want to visit a place that isn’t packed to the brim with tourists (yet)?
 We could tell that Detroit had a lot to offer, and once we were there, it did not disappoint.